DionneMaguire/portfolio1/README.md

 - The live link can be found here - https://dionnemaguire.github.io/portfolio1/index.html

 ## Credits
-- I went with the same fonts as Love Running, they are clear and easy to read.
+- I went with the same fonts as Love Running, they are clear and easy to read, these are from font awesome.
 - I used this video on CSS grid to help me with the product section of the home page CSS Grid Tutorial: Responsive Design Examples.
 - I also used information from this video on youtube https://www.youtube.com/watch?v=9zBsdzdE4sM about css grid.
 - I used the love running project to help with the process of setting up the Three Teds.